abelsj60/lexical-401/lined-code-node/v1/README.md

 ### Node-level settings

-Generally speaking, most `LexicalNodes` are controlled by the editor instance and/or `selection`.
+Generally speaking, most `LexicalNodes` are controlled by the editor instance and/or the `selection`.

 By contrast, each `LinedCodeNode` controls its own internal operations, such as tokenization, adding and removing line classes, and node creation.

 In practical terms, this means you can configure each node by passing a settings object to the node via `$createLinedCodeNode`.
-You can also provide default settings by passing a similar object to `getLinedCodeNodes`, which you pass to the `LexicalComposer`'s nodes array.
+You can also provide default settings by passing a similar object to `getLinedCodeNodes`, which is passed to the `LexicalComposer`'s nodes array.
 (Automatic fallbacks take over when you don't.)

 ### Tree view